TrumanGIT/True-North/README.md

 Vigilants have been given ALOT of love with brand new equipment and a mod added allowing you to rebuild the hall of the vigilants afer its destroyed after level 10. (https://www.nexusmods.com/skyrimspecialedition/mods/49346)

 Silverhand now has a new set of gear and is no longer hostile to the player for no reason.
 You can find out a bit of their story and might even become a honorary member.
 Silverhand will only become hostile if you join the Companions and become a werewolf.

-[📈 Performance]

-True North delivers a next-gen experience without compromising performance.
-On a system with an NVIDIA RTX 4060 8GB gpu and Intel i7-13700KF cpu, True North maintains 60 FPS across all areas.
-However on my laptop with a 4050 gets very low frames on the default mod organizer 2 profile, but when using the provided performance profile, the same laptop maitains 60fps.

-Should you still encounter fps drops, try switching ti the performance profile in Mod Organize 2 by selecting the ID card icon in the task bar.

 [🏔️ Conclusion]